British Rail Class 122: Operation

 The Class 122s were built mainly for use on the London Midland Region of British Railways, although some were also used in Scotland.
 They were used on a variety of lightly used lines, many of which were closed during the Beeching Axe in the 1960s including the ex-LSWR lines in West Devon and North Cornwall.
 Routes served included the Stourbridge Town and St Albans Abbey branch lines, as well as local services between Dundee and Arbroath.
 (The similar Pressed Steel Company built Class 121 single units were also used on the Western Region).

 During the 1990s, refurbished Class 122 units were used on the Cornish branches between Liskeard and Looe and St Erth and St Ives.

 Parcels conversion

 In 1968, three cars (55013–55015) were converted for use on the Scottish Region to carry parcels traffic and were reclassified Class 131, though the vehicles themselves were not renumbered.
 The converted vehicles were given the TOPS classification DXV.

 Usage after passenger service

 Upon privatisation of Britain's railways, the Class 122 fleet has been withdrawn from normal service.
 However several units were operated by EWS and Network Rail (previously Railtrack) in departmental service, reclassified as Class 960.

 Preservation

 "Bubble Cars" have proved popular for preservation on heritage railways.

 Models

-Dapol has released models of the class 122 railcar in both O gauge and OO gauge in a variety of liveries.
+Dapol has released models of the Class 122 railcar in both O gauge and OO gauge in a variety of liveries.
+In 2012, Dapol introduced a British N gauge model of the Class 122 in both BR blue and BR blue and grey liveries.